River Salwarpe: Hydrology

 The flow of the Salwarpe has been measured in its lower reaches at Harford Hill since 1958.
 The long-term record shows that the catchment of 184 km2 to the gauging station yielded an average flow of 1.35 m3/s.
 The highest river level recorded at the station occurred in January 1960 with a height of 2.69 m, giving a corresponding flow of 39 m3/s.

 The Salwarpe catchment upstream of the station has an average annual rainfall of 666 mm and a maximum altitude of 294 m at Beacon Hill, in Lickey Hills Country Park at its north-eastern edge.
 Land use is primarily agricultural arable and grassland.

 Water quality

-The Environment Agency measure water quality of the river systems in England.
+The Environment Agency measures the water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
-There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
+Several components are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 The water quality of the Salwarpe and its tributaries was as follows in 2016.

 The water quality of all the riverine waterbodies in the lower catchment have regressed from moderate in 2009 to poor in 2016.
 The two upper tributaries remained at moderate.
 Chemical quality is good in the Salwarpe and its four monitored tributaries.